 - Bar & kitchen items/equipment are NOT to be removed from the venue for any reason.

 - Any liquor licence permits required for the event must be organised by the hirer and will be at the hirers cost.
 The Venue can arrange the permit and the cost will be invoiced to the hirer.

 - Code of Conduct – The Hirer must comply with all Department of Racing, Gaming and Liquor laws.
 Any breech of these laws may see the cancellation of the hirers event and any fines for these breeches will be at the hirers cost.

-Note: Events requiring the bar to be opened for sales of alcohol are to inform the Theatre Manager at the time of booking of this request.
-It is at the discretion of the manager if the bar will be opened for such events.
+Note: Events requiring the bar to be opened for sales of alcohol are to inform Theatre Management at the time of booking of this request.
+It is at the discretion of Theatre Management if the bar will be opened for such events.

 16 COMPLIANCE TO LAW